A guide to understanding Pension Death Benefits and Pension Freedoms

 You may think the government would have ensured Pensions Freedoms functionality was rolled out to all defined contribution pension schemes by now.
 Unfortunately, this isn’t the case.
 The large majority of pensions are not offering the full suite of Freedoms functionality in life or after the death of a member.
 There are hundreds of billions of pounds in schemes with old fashioned scheme rules which only offer the lump sum option on death.
 This can leave dependant’s or other beneficiaries with a paucity of choice at what can be a very testing time.
 Outcomes can be materially worse as the tax exposure and practical requirements resultant can often be much higher.

 A pension review is strongly recommended for those who have not had one since April 2015.
-This is essential for anybody looking to make the most of their pension savings for their own benefits of course, but also to optimise the utility of the funds for their nearest and dearest.
+This is essential for anybody looking to make the most of their pension savings for their own benefit of course, but also to optimise the utility of the funds for their nearest and dearest.